adafruit/Adafruit_BNO055/README.md

 This driver is for the Adafruit BNO055 Breakout, and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).

-Tested and works great with the Adafruit Si4713 Breakout Board To work with the Arduino Zero, the BNO055's ADR pin must be high.
+Tested and works great with the Adafruit Si4713 Breakout Board.
+To work with the Arduino Zero, the BNO055's ADR pin must be high.
 * http://www.adafruit.com/products/2472